 Thanks for stopping by!
 By being here, it must mean that you are curious about who I am and why I am blogging about financial independence and early retirement.
 I’ll try to keep it short and sweet, but if you want to know more, please always feel free to contact me directly.

 Who am I?

-My name is Carl MoneyMow (it actually isn’t, but I can’t reveal my true identity – yet) and I am
+My name is Carl (it actually isn’t, but I can’t reveal my true identity – yet).
+I am

 I work as a management consultant in an international consulting company, thus I get to work quite a lot of hours during the week (too many, my wife and I would argue).
 However, through my work I have become quite skilled at solving complex problems and making strategies for Fortune 500 companies.
 These skills are sometimes useful for this blog and FIRE in general.

-Why blog about financial freedom and retiring young?
+Why blog about financial freedom and early retirement?

 There’s one overarching reason why I am obsessed with the topic of achieving financial freedom and retiring young:

 I want to spend all of my time with people I love, doing things that really matter

 That’s it!
 That is my ultimate goal – simple as that.
 No grand plan of becoming a gazillionaire and live a Dan Bilzerian lifestyle.